antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 ## Animation

-**Animation** supports group animation and keyframe animation.
+**Animation** supports group animations and keyframe animations.
 You can click the run button on the left to see the effect.

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';